 Guidelines for dating and social parties

-Dating and social gatherings are high-stakes environments where boundaries move from the household to the real world.
-Learning about relationship safety can reduce the risk of physical dating violence by giving teens the language to define their own limits.
+Learning about relationship safety can reduce the risk of physical dating violence by giving teens language for consent, pressure, respect, and warning signs.

 - Consent and respect: Use ongoing conversations to establish clear expectations for consent and healthy communication in all relationships.